moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 engineering and learning, intrinsically motivated student **led** learning, and inclusive multidisciplinary approaches to solving problems.

-More specifically my long term goals span from my classroom to others.
+More specifically, my long term goals span from my classroom to the wider university setting and beyond.
 These goals can be categorized in terms of their broadness of impact:

 Classroom innovations